remotesensorDJB/storymaps101/PITCHME.md

 - **What are Story Maps?**
 - Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
-- How Do we build Story Maps?
+- How do we build Story Maps?
 - Story Map Templates
 - More resources
 +++